woefije0/OpenPine/README.md

   `{ [callId]: value }` (e.g. values the user changed in a settings panel).
 - `options.strategyPropsOverride` — overrides for a `strategy()` script's
   properties (commission, slippage, etc).
-- `options.lowerTfCache` — a `Map<timeframe string, bars[]>` that
+- `options.lowerTfCache` — a `Map<key, bars[]>` that `request.security_lower_tf()`
-  `request.security_lower_tf()` calls, and `request.security()` calls whose
+  calls, and `request.security()` calls whose timeframe is *not* an exact multiple of the chart's own resolution, read from.
-  timeframe is *not* an exact multiple of the chart's own resolution, read from.
-Fill it with whatever atomic resolution you actually have data for (e.g. just `"1S"` for 1-second bars) — you do not need to key it by the exact timeframe the script asks for.
+  - **Same symbol** (the overwhelmingly common case — passing `syminfo.tickerid`, or omitting the symbol argument): key by whatever atomic resolution you actually have data for (e.g. just `"1S"` for 1-second bars) — you do not need to key it by the exact timeframe the script asks for.
 If the interpreter doesn't find an exact key match, it looks for any entry in the cache whose timeframe evenly divides the requested one and synthesizes the requested resolution from it on the fly (`PineInterpreter.resolveLowerTfBars` — if there are multiple valid divisor candidates, it picks the coarsest one to minimize aggregation work).
-This means you never have to scan the script in advance to know exactly which timeframes it will ask for.
-If you don't provide this option, or the cache has nothing relevant, `request.security_lower_tf()` returns `na` and a mismatched `request.security()` returns `na` as well.
 A `request.security()` call whose timeframe *is* an exact multiple of the chart's resolution (e.g. asking for `"5"` on a 1-minute chart) is synthesized correctly straight from the main bars with no cache needed at all.
+  - **A different symbol** (any other string): key with `OpenPine.securityCacheKey(symbol, timeframe)` instead of a plain timeframe string.
+The same divisor-based synthesis applies, but only ever within that symbol's own entries — a request for another symbol is never served from this chart's own bars or cache, even as a fallback, since that would silently return the wrong symbol's prices under the requested symbol's name.
+One exception: a different symbol requested at `timeframe.period` (empty timeframe, meaning "same resolution as this chart") isn't supported and always returns `na` — there's no timeframe string to align cache entries by in that case.
+  - If you don't provide this option, or the cache has nothing relevant for the request, `request.security_lower_tf()` returns `na` and a mismatched `request.security()` returns `na` as well.

 Return value: